By Digital Wellness Lab Ergonomics Team | How We Test

 Best Professional Design

 Most ergonomic cushions look like medical devices, but the Kensington Ergonomic Memory Foam Seat Cushion blends perfectly into modern corporate environments.
 The faux leather exterior and subtle stitching mimic the aesthetic of high-end executive chairs.
 Beneath the professional exterior lies a solid core of premium high-density memory foam.
 We measured the dimensions at 16 by 16 inches.
 The cushion promotes healthy posture without relying on aggressive cutouts, utilizing a subtle forward slope that drops the knees slightly below the hips.
-This engages the core naturally while you type.
+This engages the core naturally while you type and encourages a neutral spine alignment.

-The smooth cover wipes clean with a damp cloth, making it highly hygienic for shared workspaces.
-It is firmer than most gel-infused options, which we prefer for long-term pelvic support, though it may feel harsh to users accustomed to plush seating.
-It is the perfect choice if you want ergonomic benefits without broadcasting that you have lower back issues to your coworkers.
+The smooth cover wipes clean with a damp cloth, making it highly hygienic for shared workspaces or hot-desking environments.
+After three weeks of testing, we noted it is significantly firmer than most gel-infused options.
+We prefer this density for long-term pelvic support, though it may feel harsh to users accustomed to plush seating.
+It is an excellent choice if you want ergonomic benefits without broadcasting that you have lower back issues to your coworkers.

 Frequently Asked Questions